A fancy breakfast in 15 minutes? I could eat this sun-dried tomato and spinach omelet every morning!

 My solution: turn remainder of the jar into sun-dried tomato pesto.
 A lot of fantastic recipes came out of that post (click on the pesto links to see all the recipes).

-One of those recipes, the Balsamic Chicken Salad with Sun-dried Tomato Vinaigrette, I used in a recent catering job.
+One of those recipes I used in a recent catering job.
 After that job, I had over two dozen egg whites and a big bowl of pureed sun-dried tomatoes sitting in the fridge.

 Or, in other words, I had lunch for over a week.
 Turns out sun-dried tomato paste makes insanely good omelets.

 Eat the yolks!
 I tolerated the egg white omelets because I didn’t want them to go to waste, but I missed my yolks.
 Yolks from farm-fresh eggs are healthy fats!
 None of that “low fat is best” baloney going on in this house.

 This time I didn’t make the pesto, but simply pureed the sun-dried tomatoes.
 Whisk a spoonful of this into the eggs.

 Which is actually kind of hard.
 It doesn’t spread itself evenly in the eggs, but that’s alright.